Meeting Time: December 04, 2019 at 5:00pm PST

 • Default_avatar

-Scott Elder over 4 years ago
+Scott Elder about 5 years ago

 We residents of West Oakland appreciate the efforts to contain disastrous conditions along Wood Street, but the job is far from complete.
 After a herculean effort, a backsliding has clearly occurred.
 The roadway is once again filled with beloginings and garbage and the private parcels are far from clean.
 Campers continue to infiltrate.
 THIS IS OBLITERATING THE POTENTIAL TO PROVIDE HOUSING!
 Both city and citizenry are ALIGNED in the goal to add obviously-needed housing in this are and efforts by the city to make this happen are not muscular enough.
 This will be a disaster of civic trust if City fails to clear path for needed development, including affordable housing.
 We voters need to see sustained progress; keep it up and make it stronger.